calchiwo/WodiC/README.md

 ## 🚀 Overview

 WodiC is a **voice-first scientific calculator** built for speed, simplicity, and accessibility.
-You don’t type — you *talk*.
+You don’t type, you *talk*.
 WodiC uses modern browser speech recognition to understand your command, process it instantly, and speak the result back.

 ---